 Her biggest success has undoubtedly been the Christie Brown brand that she started at a young age of 21.
 It has been featured in top publications including Vogue Italia and Glamor Magazine.

 Though he was born in Missouri, Akon spent much of his early childhood in Senegal, West Africa.
-There, he develop a musical foundation, later rising to become one of the biggest music icon in the United States and globally.
+There, he developed a musical foundation, later rising to become one of the biggest music icons in the United States and globally.
 Today he owns two major recording labels and is a successful businessman with various real estate and fashion investments.

 He also has plans to bring solar power to rural Africa, ‘light to learn’ is an initiative geared towards tackling sustainable energy and education in Africa.